priyez/priyez/README.md

 - LinkedIn: [Sopiriye Jamabo](https://www.linkedin.com/in/sopiriye-jamabo-14b314151)

 ## ⚡ Fun Fact
-I enjoy turning random ideas into working products — sometimes starting with just a late-night thought and a cup of garri.
+I enjoy turning random ideas into working products — sometimes starting with just a late-night thought and a cup of cofee.